raphaelmue/dashup/docs/specifications/ucs/layout/change_panel_structure/UCS_change_panel_structure.md

 # 1. Change Panel Structure - Brief Description
-In the use case _change panel structure_ the platform should enable the user to create, modify and delete sections and fill these sections with the desired panels.
+In the use case _change panel structure_ the platform should enable the user to create, modify and delete sections and fill these sections with the desired panelspanels.
 A rearrangement of sections as well as panels should be possible by drag and drop on the central dashboard.
 Panels can be moved between sections and resized between small, medium or large size.

 # 2. Flow Of Events